auburnsvobodae/auburnsvobodae.github.io/01-what.md

 slug: "1"
 ---

-The following is a textbook on Zùq (/zɯ˥˩ŋ/), a [_loglang_](https://toaqlanguage.wordpress.com/2022/09/26/logical-language-misconceptions/)
+The following is a textbook on Zùq (/zɯ˥˩ŋ/), a [_loglang_](https://toaqlanguage.wordpress.com/2022/09/26/logical-language-misconceptions/), heavily inspired by Toaq.
+It is a conlang, a **con**structed **lang**uage, more specifically a loglang and an artlang.
+Created for artistic purposes, it aimes to be completely syntactically and semantically unam

 ## How to use this textbook